computer science

 Hamilton

-The course's main feature is the industry internship (CSMAX596) paper which gives you industry experience for one whole trimester.
-As an intern, you will be mentored and supported by your employer and University supervisor as you work on a real-world problem in an industry team setting.
+The course's main feature is the IT internship (CSMAX596) paper which gives you industry experience for one whole trimester.
+As an intern, you will be mentored and supported by both industry and academic supervisors, as you work on a real-world project.

 Our aim is to ensure you move beyond the classroom and into professional work situations with a full complement of employable IT skills.